martin67/adventofcode/src/main/doc/aoc2019/Day19TractorBeam.md

 Find the **100x100** square closest to the emitter that fits entirely within the tractor beam; within that square, find the point closest to the emitter. **What value do you get if you take that point's X coordinate, multiply it by 10000, then add the point's Y coordinate?** (In the example above, this would be 250020.)

+Your puzzle answer was 15641348.

+Both parts of this puzzle are complete!
+They provide two gold stars: **